2020 NFL Draft Prospect Rankings:

 The Broncos are in year two of a rebuild at corner.
 The important thing to do now is to start the process of developing some young talent at the position.

-The Falcons have a nice duo at WR, but could see the standard set by the Chiefs in having a wide open passing attack.
+The Falcons have a nice duo at WR, but could see the standard set by the Chiefs in having a wide open passing attack, and once again go to a spread out, creative passing attack.

 Lloyd Cushenberry III, C, LSU